Modeling Extensive Defects in Metals through Classical Potential-Guided Sampling and Automated Configuration Reconstruction: RESULTS

 In the second step, our PCC-GCMC strategy is employed to convert all clusters from the first step into periodic configurations as shown in Fig. \ref{fig1}b.
 For each atomic cluster, we begin by initializing the simulation box size slightly larger than the atomic coordinates in all directions.
 Subsequently, new atoms (depicted in blue in Fig. \ref{fig1}b) are inserted into the box via GCMC simulations, continuing until no additional atoms can be accommodated.
+EAM potentials are used in GCMC simulations.
 During this insertion phase, the core atoms (shown in red) remain fixed to preserve the original LAE of the center atom.
 After the insertion is complete, both the coordinates of the newly inserted blue atoms and the box size are relaxed simultaneously.
 This step is crucial to prevent highly distorted LAEs among the newly inserted atoms.
-This procedure is iteratively repeated, gradually increasing the box size to facilitate further atom insertions.
-Through this iterative process, the configuration that exhibits the lowest potential energy throughout all iterations is selected as the final configuration for further single-point DFT calculations.
+This procedure is iteratively repeated, with the box size gradually increased to enable the insertion of atoms into lower energy states.
+By selecting only the lowest-energy configurations from PCC-GCMC, we ensure that all LAEs in these configurations are physically pertinent to the central LAE.
 The resulting new DFT dataset, combined with the basic dataset, is utilized to train a foundational model, termed P-MLIP-0, designed to be suitable for simulating common defects.
-To demonstrate the functionality of our approach, we use the example of a screw dislocation core in BCC W to detail the PCC-GCMC, as described in Supplementary Note 1 and illustrated in Fig. \ref{S1}.
-Remarkably, without any manual adjustments, our method successfully generates two distinct periodic configurations: one featuring a screw dislocation dipole and another with a non-compact core in addition to the original compact core.
-These two periodic configurations are readily prepared for DFT calculations and are instrumental for the development of MLIPs specifically tailored for modeling screw dislocation phenomena.